 Storrs et al. (2021), Nature Human Behaviour.
 This paper examines the question of how humans perceive gloss from surfaces.
 They train a pixel-VAE on an ensemble of textures and examine how the latent factors are aligned to how humans perceive surfaces.
 They find that the VAE naturally disentangles different factors, and furthermore, is well aligned to human perception!
 Furthermore, they find that supervised networks don’t perform nearly as well on this task.
 Very cool idea, and lots of nice psychophysics in this paper.

 This year has seen huge advances in matching unsupervised and self-supervised models to brains.
 They offer a number of advantages over the alternatives: potentially a better match to brain data, they can be trained without labels.

 We have to be careful though: learning without labels is better than with labels, but we still have to run through the numbers to see if the math works out.
 In particular, because labels are expensive, and self-supervision opens the door for learning without labels, the latest class of models often uses a tremendous amount of data for training.
 For instance, GPT-3 is trained on essentially all the text that’s ever been produced by humanity (~500 billion tokens).
 By contrast, children in the most talkative homes are exposed to ~30M words by the time they’re five.
 If we find an alignment between GPT-3 and representations of language in the human brain, it doesn’t follow that contrastive training on an immense corpus as in GPT-3 is a biologically plausible mechanism for language acquisition and representation; we’re still off by 4 orders of magnitude.

-2022 will hopefully see a lot of work on ethologically-grounded learning.
+2022 will hopefully see a lot of work on embodied learning in ecologically valid settings.
 This, mixed with biologically plausible self-supervised and unsupervised learning, will lead to more refined models of how the brain can learn good representations during evolution and development.